Film, Art and Culture - Norms, Policy and Design

 All our team can be contacted via email using a first name followed by @kinoklassikafoundation.org or at the postal address in the footer.

-Tatiana is completing her MPhil in exhibitions and museum practice at the University of Westminster.
-As a St Petersburg native, she has a natural interest in how Russian culture communicates itself in the United Kingdom.
+Tatiana completed her masters in exhibitions and museum practice at the University of Westminster.
+At the moment she is doing her PhD at the University of Greenwich on the topic of curating internet art in a physical space.
+As a Moscow native, she has a natural interest in how Russian culture communicates itself in the United Kingdom.

 Our Mid Term Goals

 Kino Klassika builds partnerships with experts in different fields to create platforms and programs that use classic Russian film material as the lens through which to examine praxis in film, art, culture and socio-political design.

 Each programme rotates out of an initial idea or opportunity that we generate or an expert or institution brings to us.
 From that, we develop content, research and artistic commissions while listening to both curators and audiences to build programs with international reach.

 Kino Klassika projects are executed through a network of collaborative partnerships we build between international partners.

 Kino Klassika programmes emerge from strategies that help us identify an area of research we want to draw attention to, the kind of programme we want to accomplish and how we can have the greatest impact.